Assistant Group Property Manager

 Senior Development Producer

 Samuel Burr joined Optomen as a Development Producer in November 2016.

 Before joining Optomen he held development roles at RDF Television and with the BBC’s in-house documentary team.
 He has been named One to Watch at Edinburgh Television Festival and a Broadcast Hot Shot.

 Whilst at RDF, Sam worked across the popular factual development slate developing MAKE!
 Craft Britain for the BBC and producing the BAFTA nominated Channel 4 documentary series, The Secret Life of 4 and 5 Year Olds.

-During his time at Optomen Sam has been responsible for developing the Channel 4 series Genderquake and BBC Two’s Asian Adventure: The Road to Saigon.
+During his time at Optomen Sam has been responsible for developing the Channel 4 series Genderquake and BBC Two’s Eight Go Rallying: The Road to Saigon.